gbd-consult/qwebgisapp/README.md

 # qwebgisapp

-Repository to extend QWC functionality on Linux based systems.
+Application to extend QWC functionality on Linux based systems.

 ## Installation on client server